SkyLined/BugId/README.md

 analysis of bugs more reliable and detailed.
 This can be done using the gflags.exe application that is distributed with Microsoft's Debugging Tools for Windows.
-The preferred flags to use are +02109870, see the page heap documentation foor an explanation of the switches in use.
+The preferred flags to use are +02109870, see the page heap documentation for an explanation of the switches in use.
 The command-line utility PageHeap.cmd is provided to facilitate enabling/disabling page heap for an application, it can be used in the following way: